Santhosh2231/AgriTech/README.md

 ## API's of our project.

-You can find API's here:
+You can find API's here: Url

 ### Base URL: https://santhosh2211.pythonanywhere.com/